 Lido di Venezia

-The original name of this elongated island is “Spina Longa” (long spine) and is the most extended Venice island and the closest to the mainland.
-The current name comes from “giudeo”, Jew, and refers to the Jews that originally populated the island.
+The original name of this elongated island is Spina Longa (long spine).
+It’s both the longest Venice island and the closest to the mainland.
+The current name comes from giudeo (Jew) and refers to the Jews that originally populated the island.

+The best spot to admire the little island of San Giorgio is from the top of St. Mark’s Bell Tower.
 However, it is also worth a visit!
-Very rich in history, it was founded in the Eighth Century by a noble family called Memmia.
+Very rich in history, it was founded in the 8th century by a noble family called Memmia.

-In the following centuries, a Benedictine monk built the monastery of San Giorgio Maggiore, now a must-see attraction while touring Venice islands!
+In the following centuries, a Benedictine monk built the Monastery of San Giorgio Maggiore, now a must-see attraction while touring Venice islands.